singingwolfboy/netlify-home/_docs/authentication-providers.md

 ## Supported Providers

-Right now Netlify only supports Github and BitBucket as authentication providers, but we're working on adding more.
+Right now Netlify only supports GitHub and BitBucket as authentication providers, but we're working on adding more.

 If you're building a single page app and need to speak with a specific API, let us know and we'll help you out.